 I really enjoyed this book and I’ll be recommending it to women who are making decisions about future births after a cesarean.
 The one limitation is has is that it’s written primarily for the UK and the medical system there.
 The process of transferring care and moving from home to hospital just isn’t as fluid here as it is there and that needs to mentioned.

 On March 25th, I'm hosting my first GentleBirth Meetup!
 We'll talk about positive birth and all things baby and parenting related.
 I'll be demoing the GentleBirth app as well.
 This program has the potential to really change birth for women and make it something they are anticipating.
 So excited to share this unique program!
-You can RSVP via the Facebook event here (not necessary) or find out more information here.
+You can RSVP via the Facebook event here.

 I'd love to see lots of people there!
 If you are a birth worker a more specific birth worker information session will be happening soon!